benedictusdps/computer-science/README.md

 # Computer Science

-A repository to document my learning journey on Computer Science concepts using Python through [Codecademy's Computer Science Career Path](https://www.codecademy.com/learn/paths/computer-science).
+A repository to document my learning journey on [Codecademy's Computer Science Career Path](https://www.codecademy.com/learn/paths/computer-science).
 This repository consists of the projects made throughout the learning process.

 The topic consists of: